Economy of the Ming dynasty: Initial period—state organization of production

 Yifeng Gate of the Nanjing city walls.
 The walls were built during the reign of the Hongwu Emperor by tens of thousands of people under a system of corvée labor.
 The production of hundreds of thousands of bricks and their transport to the site was assigned to the population within a radius of many hundreds of kilometers.

 The urban artisans were closely monitored by the state and were required to be registered on lists, making it difficult for them to move without the authorities' knowledge.
 This also made them easily accessible to officials who enforced their obligations to the state.
 Some industries, such as porcelain factories, were nationalized, and the state held a monopoly on the mining and processing of salt and ores, leading to high prices for these metals.
 In addition to paying taxes, artisans were also required to fulfill a work obligation, which could be extremely burdensome if it had to be performed away from home.
 Although this work obligation was gradually replaced by monetary payments, it was not completely eliminated by the end of the dynasty.

 Along with the rise of new crafts, new guilds also emerged, while existing ones became more specialized and divided.
 By the end of the Ming dynasty, there were approximately 100 guilds in county towns and cities of similar size.
 However, the process of separating trade from crafts was a slow one and continued until the 20th century.
 Each production operation had its own separate guild, and semi-finished products were passed between them through merchants.
 This division of production stages had a negative impact on the overall development of the industry.
 One of the weaknesses of Chinese guilds was their limited political influence, as they were under the control of the authorities and only had power over their own members.
 As the domestic market expanded and supraregional relations grew, the importance of guilds declined.
-In response, merchants formed their own territorial organizations known as huiguan.
+Merchants formed their own territorial organizations known as huiguan.